pgbarletta/locuaz/docs/source/blocks.rst

     This is why *locuaz* puts a layer of abstraction over them and standardizes their names.
 All external programs and any files they depend on (like their binaries), are named in lowercase letters without any other symbols.
-    So, for example, while *gmx-mmpbsa* may be named at times *gmx_mmpbsa*,  *gmx-MMPBSA*, etc., we will always refer to it as :ref:`scoringfunctions:gmxmmpbsa` and its input script has to be named **gmxmmpbsa** and be located inside a folder called **gmxmmpbsa**.
+    So, for example, while *gmx-mmpbsa* may be named at times *gmx_mmpbsa*,  *gmx-MMPBSA*, etc., we will always refer to it as :ref:`scorers:gmxmmpbsa` and its input script has to be named **gmxmmpbsa** and be located inside a folder called **gmxmmpbsa**.

-    Other programs like the :ref:`scoringfunctions:rosetta` scoring function may need additional files.
+    Other programs like the :ref:`scorers:rosetta` scorer may need additional files.
     These are listed on its dedicated section.

 Mutation Generator